kubedb/docs/docs/guides/qdrant/tls/configure-tls.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Configure TLS in Qdrant
+# Run Qdrant with TLS (Transport Encryption)

-`KubeDB` provides support for TLS encryption for `Qdrant`.
-This tutorial will show you how to use `KubeDB` to deploy a `Qdrant` database with TLS configuration.
+KubeDB supports providing TLS encryption for Qdrant.
+This tutorial will show you how to use KubeDB to run a Qdrant cluster with TLS encryption.

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-- Install [`cert-manager`](https://cert-manager.io/docs/installation/) v1.4.0 or later to your cluster to manage your SSL/TLS certificates.
+- Install [`cert-manager`](https://cert-manager.io/docs/installation/) v1.4.0 or later to your cluster to manage your TLS certificates.

 - Install `KubeDB` in your cluster following the steps [here](/docs/setup/README.md).